lateralblast/zeppelin-shiro-pam/README.md

 I have not been able to find a method for mapping alternate groups to user and admin like can be done with LDAP.

+Using PAM requires the user Zeppelin is running as to have read access to the shadow file, therefore I would recommend using OpenLDAP as solution, to avoid a potential XSS.

 Requirements
 ------------